ROLES AND TASKS OF THE KINGDOM OF GOD

 We now are entering the spiritual fulfillment of the Jewish Day of Atonement.
 This period of cleansing and reconciling us to God will continue until the end of the thousand-year Kingdom Age.

-To be part of the Temple of God.
 We do not often think of God having needs.
 But He does.
 Perhaps foremost among those needs is that of a dwelling place for Himself in which He can rest and through which He can associate with His creatures.

 This is what the LORD says: “Heaven is my throne, and the earth is my footstool.
 Where is the house you will build for me?
 Where will my resting place be?”
 (Isaiah 66:1)